ioannisa92/RiboVsPolyA_analysis/README.md

 * A classifier that was trained on Ribo-deplete and PolyA libaries, without balancing for disease prevalence (**referred to as run1**)
 * A classifier that was trained on the same data, however the PolyA compendium was split to reflect the disease prevalence in Ribo-deplete libraries (**referred to as run1**)

+[Random Forest Script](https://github.com/ioannisa92/RiboVsPolyA_analysis/blob/master/RF.py) shows how the classifier was setup, and the save file (.npy) of how the results are saved

 # Rank Correlation Analysis
 [Corellation Notebook](https://github.com/ioannisa92/RiboVsPolyA_analysis/blob/master/RankCorrelation.ipynb) shows the correlation of the rank of genes as determined by importance scoring from run1 and run2 classifiers